alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 **Workload coverage**

-Your platform’s usage may be dominated by a few distinct use cases or customer types.
+Your platform's usage may be dominated by a few distinct use cases or customer types.
 Perhaps no individual customer in those types is dominant, but you can easily group them into cohorts.
 In that case, sampling one or two customers from each cohort is a good way to get platform coverage and discover operational differences between the use cases.

 # Chapter 20 - SRE Team Lifecycles